"JoLém"

 That’s when I knew: it wasn’t just a dream.
 It was a calling.

 I began writing the song Healing the Past, and with it came the melodies, the story, the need to transform all of that into a complete work.
 An opera.
+Since then, I’ve been composing non-stop for over ten months.

 This opera was born from a wound, but it’s also a gift.